marcteys/UnityTouchOSC/README.md

 How does it works
 ------------------

+TouchOSC send the data via the wifi network, to a specific port.
-Unity read the OSC data send at the specific port.
+Unity read the data from this port.

 ### To do